matthieugomez/colorscheme/README.md

 ## Usage

-The function `colorbrewer` returns the colors corresponding to a given [colorbrewer](http://colorbrewer.org/) palette:
+The function `colorbrewer` returns the RGB colors corresponding to a given [colorbrewer](http://colorbrewer.org/) palette:

 ````
 . colorbrewer Blues, n(4)